chuckrea/happy-weather/happy-weather/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Also runs a proxy server for client-side API calls on port 3001.<br>

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.